Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 #### Inheritance-related entity settings

 * All entities within a class hierarchy must have the same change tracking policy.
 Requirement by Doctrine 2.
-* All entities within a class hierarchy must not have a field with the same name.
 * All associations outgoing from mapped super classes must be unidirectional.
 * One-to-many relations are not possible for mapped super classes.
 * Many-to-many relations are only possible for mapped super classes if it is used only in one entity at the same time.